Forbidden Scalar Dark Matter and Dark Higgses: Analysis

 \section{Analysis}

 Using the procedure outlined in Secion \ref{Section:RelicDensity}, we can perform a numerical study of the parameter space of this model to understand how the presence of the dark scalar $h_D$ affects the relic density of the dark matter (DM).
 From the annihilation cross sections Section \ref{Section:RelicDensity}, we see that the relic density of the DM in our setup depends on the following parameters: The mass of the dark photon $m_{A_D}$, the DM-dark Higgs coupling parameter $b$, the dark gauge coupling $g_D$, and the mass ratios $r_\phi \equiv m_{A_D}/m_\phi$ (the ratio of the dark photon mass to that of the DM) and $r_h \equiv m_{h_D}/m_{A_D}$ (the ratio of the dark Higgs mass to that of the dark photon).
 There are two additional parameters, $Q_S$ (the $U(1)_D$ charge of the scalar $S$ that contains the dark Higgs) and $\epsilon$ (the kinetic mixing parameter) that we keep fixed in our analysis below, because their qualitative effect on our results is extremely limited.
 Inspection of the annihilation cross sections in Section \ref{Section:RelicDensity} shows that changing $Q_S$ by an $O(1)$ factor will have much the same effect as varying $b$, especially in the dominant $\phi^* \phi \rightarrow A_D A_D$ cross section given in Eqs.(\ref{eq:ForbiddenDarkPhotonxsection}) and (\ref{eq:ForbiddenDarkPhotonMatrixElement}), in which each factor of $b$ is always accompanied by a factor of $Q_S^2$.
 Similarly, the kinetic mixing factor $\epsilon$ will only have a significant effect on the subdominant $\phi^* \phi \rightarrow \overline{f} f$ cross section, provided that the kinetic mixing is still large enough to ensure that the dark photon and dark Higgs particles remain in thermal equilibrium throughout DM freeze-out, which we have argued is true for the $\epsilon \sim 10^{-(3-4)}$ case we consider here.
 For definiteness, we specify $Q_S = 1$ (that is, the scalar $S$ has the same $U(1)_D$ charge as the DM field $\phi$) and $\epsilon = 3 \times 10^{-4}$, so that for a $g_D \sim 0.3$ (that is, close to the electroweak coupling constant $g$), the product $g_D \epsilon \sim 10^{-4}$, which will be roughly consistent with constraints from DM direct detection \cite{Essig:2015cda,Aprile:2019xxb,Agnes:2018oej,Essig:2012yx,DarkSide:2018ppu}.
+Furthermore, this selection for the value of $\epsilon$ satisfies current upper limits from searches for visible dark photon decays from collider and fixed-target experiments in the mass range of $m_{A_D} \sim 100-200 \; \textrm{MeV}$ \cite{Fabbrichesi:2020wbt,Merkel:2014avp,NA482:2015wmo,LHCb:2019vmc}, the range in which the majority of our numerical work shall take place, while remaining within an inconsequential (at least insofar as the relic abundance calculation is concerned) $O(1)$ factor of the dominant LHCb upper limit \cite{LHCb:2019vmc} for the cases we consider with larger $m_{A_D}$.